betsalel-williamson/GenAIBusinessCardScanner/data_orchestrator.py/dagster_project/README.md

 ## How to Test

-To run the tests, execute the following command from the `dagster_card_processor` directory:
+To run the tests, execute the following command from the `dagster_project` directory:

 ```bash
 # Ensure your virtual environment is active